Mishaps, protests and litigation overshadow Florida recount

 Kelli Kennedy and Terry Spencer, The Associated Press

-The developments make this a tumultuous political moment in Florida.
-This recount process is unprecedented even in a state notorious for settling elections by razor-thin margins.
+The developments added up to a tumultuous political day in Florida.
+More than half of Florida's 67 counties began a recount process that's unprecedented even in a state notorious for settling elections by razor-thin margins.
 State officials said they weren't aware of any other time a race for governor or U.S. Senate required a recount, let alone both in the same election.

 In Broward County, the recount was delayed for hours Sunday because of a problem with one of the tabulation machines.
-That prompted the Republican Party to accuse Broward's supervisor of elections, Brenda Snipes, of "incompetence and gross mismanagement."
+That prompted the Republican Party to slam Broward's supervisor of elections, Brenda Snipes, for "incompetence and gross mismanagement."

 Broward officials faced further headaches after acknowledging the county mistakenly counted 22 absentee ballots that had been rejected.
 The problem seemed impossible to fix because dismissed ballots were mixed in with 205 legal ballots and Snipes said it would be unfair to throw out all the votes.